Dr Philippa Williams

 - McConnell, F., N. Megoran and P. Williams 2014 Geographies of Peace.
 Eds.
 London, I. B. Tauris.

-- Williams, P. (forthcoming) Moral Geography for International Encyclopedia of Geography: People, the Earth, Environment, and Technology.
+- Williams, P. (2017) Moral Geography for International Encyclopedia of Geography: People, the Earth, Environment, and Technology.
 Wiley-AAG

-- Megoran, N. F. McConnell and P.Williams (forthcoming) Dimensions of Peace: Disciplinary and Regional Approaches.
+- Megoran, N. F. McConnell and P.Williams (2016) Dimensions of Peace: Disciplinary and Regional Approaches.
 In Dimensions of Peace: Disciplinary and Regional Approaches Richmond, O., S. Pogodda and J. Ramovic.
 Palgrave Macmillan.

 - Williams, P, N. Megoran and F. McConnell (2014) Introduction: Geographical Approaches to Peace In Geographies of Peace.
 McConnell, F., N. Megoran and P. Williams, eds.
 London, I. B. Tauris.